alem0lars-yoroi/ctfs/2016-sharif-ctf/ure/writeup.rst

 :lang: en
 :summary: A challenge for the cryptosystem
           *Universal Re-Encryption based on ElGamal*,
-          where I had to create a cipher-text from another cipher-text.
+          where I had to create a ciphertext from another ciphertext.

 Points